ch-bu/word_duplicate_checker/README.md

-# Plagiarism checker for docx-files
+# Plagiarism checker for .docx files

-This python scripts finds cases of plagiarism for a bunch of word files.
+This python scripts is an easy way to find cases of plagiarism among mulitple word files.

 ## How to use

-* Store all docx-files in the directory `files`.
+Store all .docx files in the directory `files`.
 The docx-files can also be in subdirectory.
 The script is recursive.

 ```
 python3.5 word_duplicate_checker.py